Burning Man: 1990 to 1996

-1991 marked the first year that the event had a legal permit, through the BLM (the Bureau of Land Management).
-1991 was also the year that art model and fire dancer (and later Burning Man's first art director) Crimson Rose attended the event.
-1992 saw the birth of a smaller, intensive (about 20 participants the first year; about 100 in years two and three) near-by event named "Desert Siteworks", conceived and directed by William Binzen and co-produced (in 1993 and '94) with Judy West.
+1991 marked the first year that the event had a legal permit through the BLM (the Bureau of Land Management).
+It was also the year that art model and fire dancer (and later Burning Man's first art director) Crimson Rose attended the event.
+1992 saw the birth of a smaller, intensive, nearby event named "Desert Siteworks", conceived and directed by William Binzen and co-produced (in 1993 and '94) with Judy West.
+There were about 20 participants the first year, and approximately 100 in the second and third year.
 The annual, several weeks-long event, was held over summer Solstice at various fertile hot springs surrounding the desert.
 Participants built art and participated in self-directed performances.

-Some key organizers of Burning Man were also part of Desert Siteworks (John Law, Michael Mikel) and William Binzen was a friend of Larry Harvey.
+Some key organizers of Burning Man were also part of Desert Siteworks (Law, Mikel) and Binzen was a friend of Harvey.
 Hence, the two events saw much cross-pollination of ideas and participants.
 The Desert Siteworks project ran for three years (1992–1994).
-1996 was the first year a formal partnership was created to own the name "Burning Man" and was also the last year that the event was held in the middle of the Black Rock Desert with no fence around it.
+1996 was the first year a formal partnership was created to own the name "Burning Man" and was also the last year the event was held in the middle of the Black Rock Desert with no fence around it.

 Before the event opened to the public in 1996, a worker named Michael Furey was killed in a motorcycle crash while riding from Gerlach, Nevada, to the Burning Man camp in the Black Rock Desert.
 Harvey insisted that the death had not occurred at Burning Man, since the gates were not yet open.
-Another couple were run over in their tent by an art car driving to "rave camp", which was at that time distant from the main camp.
-After the 1996 event, co-founder and partner John Law broke with Burning Man and publicly said the event should not continue.
+Another couple were run over in their tent by an art car driving to the "rave camp", which was at that time distant from the main camp.
+After the 1996 event, Law broke with Burning Man and publicly said the event should not continue.